BSoDium/The-PyOS-Project/README.md

 ## Warning !
 To any user who downloaded the source files before 04/09/2019:
 I have found a huge bug which made the game crash on start because of wrong `GetSystemMetrics()` data, do not worry, this issue has been fixed, I hope you can see this message.
 If you do, just download the files again.
-Exectuting the code should be the only thing to do then
+Executing the code should be the only thing to do after this.

 ## Python-Orbital-Mechanics V 0.0.5 alpha:
 The game mechanics do work, but there is still a lot of work to do (see project for more to-do-list info)